LukasCollishawM/hard-edging/README.md

 - **CPU**: doing some extra crypto and compression
 - **bandwidth**: serving assets to nearby peers
-- **attention**: occasionally being asked whether they would like to thank a particularly generous peer

 If this feels exploitative, remember: the same machines are already rendering three separate client‑side routers and a partridge in a component tree.